zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

 Armand begins our dialogue by asking Suzanne, “Did you know that this nightstand required assembly when you bought it?”
-A  “nightstand” (nightstand) – one word – is a small table that you put next to yo ur bed, usually to put a lamp, a clock, and perhaps a glass of water on.
+A  “nightstand” (nightstand) – one word – is a small table that you put next to your bed, usually to put a lamp, a clock, and perhaps a glass of water on.
 A nightstan d usually also has what we call “drawers” – little boxes that pull out from the table that you can put things in and then slide back into the table.

 Armand is asking Suzanne if she knew before she bou ght it “that this nightstand required assembly.”
 “Assembly” (assembly) is the no un form of the verb “to assemble” (assemble).
 “To assemble” means to put so mething together – to take individual pieces and to put them together to make something else.
 Nowadays it’s popular for some stores to sell furniture (thi ngs you put in your house such as tables, chairs, and perhaps nightstands) “unassembl ed” – that is, they’re not put together.
 You have to basically build or put the pi ece of furniture together yourself.